Extraterrestrial sky: Pale Blue Dot

+Family Portrait

+Diagram of the Family Portrait showing the planets of the Solar System, with their orbits added and the relative position of Voyager 1 when the mosaic was captured.

+The whole Solar System has been observed by probes leaving the planetary system.
+One of them, Voyager 1 took the first images of the planets from such a vantage point.

 Mars

 Mars has only a thin atmosphere; however, it is extremely dusty and there is much light that is scattered about.
 The sky is thus rather bright during the daytime and stars are not visible.
 The Martian northern pole star is Deneb, although the actual pole is somewhat offset in the direction of Alpha Cephei; it is more accurate to state that the top two stars of the Northern Cross, Sadr and Deneb, point to the north Celestial pole of Mars.
 Kappa Velorum is only a couple of degrees from the south Celestial pole of Mars.